View infographic: Ransomware Basics: What is it and what can you do about it?

 Watch to learn how threat actors, such as those behind Nefilim, launch targeted ransomware attacks

 Present iterations of targeted ransomware have the added challenge of double extortion.
 Through their targeted approach, threat actors come to know which data is most valuable to their targets.
 By adding double extortion to their attacks, they coerce their victims into complying with their demands.
 Threat actors force victims into compliance not only by encrypting files but also by threatening to publicize stolen sensitive data if their demands are not met.

-The following are some of the most notable targeted ransomware families seen in 2020.
+The following are some of the most notable modern ransomware groups in 2022:

 Though ransomware routines are not altogether new, they still work and so are still used by operators.
 Case in point: The ransomware variant WannaCry (aka WCry), which originally spread via malicious Dropbox URLs embedded in spam, took an unexpected turn in May 2017, when it began exploiting a recently patched vulnerability in the Server Message Block (SMB).
 In turn, this has led to the biggest ransomware attack to date and, in 2020, WannaCry remained one of the most detected ransomware families across the globe.

 Even before WannaCry reared its ugly head, companies and individuals worldwide had already been suffering the dire consequences of such threats.
 We document all of this in our report titled, “Ransomware: Past, Present, and Future.”